Six key customer retention metrics: CRR, NPS, CSAT, RPR, and CLV explained with formulas.

 A higher NPS indicates a strong likelihood of word-of-mouth referrals and overall customer satisfaction.

-Learn more about 5 Strategies to improve customer retention with NPS surveys
+Learn more about using NPS surveys to improve customer retention.

 6. Customer Satisfaction Score (CSAT)